Dr Sue McAndrew

 - SEEK: Research profile

 Dr Sue McAndrew is a Reader in Mental Health [MH] at the University of Salford and an active researcher.
 Sue has worked in mental health nursing since 1972.
-In 1992 she became a lecturer at the University of Leeds, where she worked for 17 years, during which time she continued to work 1 day per week in primary MH care.
+In 1992 she became a lecturer at the University of Leeds, where she worked for 17 years, during which time she continued to work one day per week in primary MH care.
 In 2009 Sue took up post as Research Fellow [MH] at University of Salford.
 Sue has published extensively and co-edited 3 books; Sexual Health: Foundations for Practice; Using Patient Experience in Nurse Education; and Creative approaches in health and social care education and practice: Knowing me, understanding you.
 Her research interests include CSA; self harm; suicide, user/carer involvement, therapeutic engagement and preparation for the emotionality inherent in mental health nursing practice.
 Sue is associate editor for the International Journal of Mental Health Nursing and currently chairs the Post Graduate Research, Innovation and Enterprise Ethics Panel.

 - Ethics (at School & University Level)